Primal-dual stochastic gradient method for convex programs with many functional constraints: Conclusions

 \section{Conclusions}

-We have proposed a primal-dual stochastic gradient method for stochastic programming with many functional constraints.
-Every iteration, the method only need to inquire an oracle to obtain a stochastic subgradient of the objective, a subgradient and function value of one randomly sampled constraint function, and the function value of another sampled constraint function.
+We have proposed a primal-dual { (adaptive)} stochastic gradient method for stochastic programming with many functional constraints.
+Every iteration, the method only needs a stochastic subgradient of the objective, and a subgradient and the function value of one randomly sampled constraint function.
 Under standard assumptions, we have established its convergence rate for both convex and strongly convex problems.
 The order of rate is optimal for convex case and nearly optimal for strongly convex case.
-Numerical experiments on quadratically constrained quadratic programming demonstrate its nice practical performance.
+Numerical experiments on a sample approximation problem of the robust portfolio selection and quadratically constrained quadratic programming demonstrate its nice practical performance.